We had a holiday yesterday in Belgium. The weather was nice: sunny, although somewhat cold, and windy. Good weather for a long walk.

-But in those first Spring days, Windmills and solar cells were producing a lot of energy and the consumption of energy was very low because of the holiday.
-There was an enormous overproduction of electricity on Monday.
+In those first Spring days, windmills and solar panels were producing a lot of energy while consumption of electricity was very low because of the holiday, leading to an enormous overproduction of electricity.
 The grid operator had to export electricity to France and had to power down some plants to prevent overloading the grid.

-I remember a similar situation before.
-Almost one year ago (the end of May last year) we had exactly the same problem.
+This reminds me of a similar situation before.
+Almost one year ago (the end of May last year) we encountered exactly the same problem.
 We also had a sunny and windy extended weekend which brought our power grid almost to its knees.
-Last year it was probably worse than it was now and back then a collapse of the grid was only just averted by exporting electricity to France.
+Last year it was probably worse than it was now and back then a collapse of the grid was only just averted by exporting some excess electricity to France.

 But, in the end, is more energy not a good thing?
 Doesn’t this mean that wind and solar can produce a lot of energy in our country?
 I think there are more things to consider.
-This situation is not a good thing.
 Let me explain.

 This seems very simple and straight forward, but it is important to realize this.

-Different energy sources (nuclear, oil, gas, coal, renewables) will have different capacity to increase or decrease output on demand.
-For example nuclear and coal don’t have much flexibility, it is very slow in powering down or up.
-It is mostly used as base load (the minimum amount of power that has to be made available in order to meet minimum demand based on reasonable expectations).
+The different (dispatchable) energy sources will have different ability to increase or decrease output on demand.
+For example nuclear and coal don’t have much flexibility, they are very slow in powering up or down.
+They are mostly used as base load (the minimum level of demand on an electrical grid over a span of time).
 Gas is more responsive and it can be used to increase or decrease according to demand (depending on the type, more or less rapidly).

 Wind and solar are a different breed.
 They are intermittent energy sources.
-They produce energy, but this is not always predictable and not necessarily in accordance with the consumption pattern of that moment.
-The more intermittent energy sources in the power grid, the more challenging it will be for the power grid operator to balance the output against the consumption.
+They produce energy that is not necessarily in accordance with the consumption pattern of that moment.
+The more intermittent energy sources in the power grid, the more challenging it will be to balance the output against consumption.

 So what happened yesterday in Belgium?
 At first glance it seems a bit counter intuitive.
 Wind and solar in Belgium are only a few percent of the output.
 How can that small amount overload our power grid?